 I have used several different gluten-free flour blends for these gluten-free banana crepes and they all worked well.
 My custom blend of sorghum, millet and brown rice flours with potato and tapioca starches is my favorite.

-Link here to my special flour blend that I love for this banana crepes and many more of my gluten-free recipes
+Here is my DIY gluten-free flour blend that I love for this banana crepes and many more of my gluten-free recipes

 Which Pan to Use for Cooking Crepes

 I highly recommend using a non-stick skillet.
 It will make your life so much easier.
 As long as you treat the pan with care, no metal utensils and no harsh scrubbers, it is a wonderful tool.
 My favorite pan for crepes is the one I use for omelettes.
-It is 8″ across and the flat part is 6″ so it makes perfect sized, small dessert gluten-free crepes.
+It is 8″ across at the top and the flat part is 6″ so it makes perfect, small dessert gluten-free crepes.

 How to Cook the Crepes